-27 Governing law and arbitration providers
+Governing law and arbitration providers

-If a foreign contractor wanted to pursue work and insisted by contract upon international arbitration as the dispute resolution mechanism, which of the customary international arbitration providers is preferred and why?
+29 If a foreign contractor wanted to pursue work and insisted by contract upon international arbitration as the dispute resolution mechanism, which of the customary international arbitration providers is preferred and why?

 Given the confidential nature of the contracts, it is difficult to give a reliable answer to this question.
-It would seem that the most popular arbitration rules are those of the International Chamber of Commerce.
-The use of other rules, such as the Swiss Rules of International Arbitration or the Rules of the London Court of International Arbitration, depends on the preferences and experience of the parties and the lawyers or engineers assisting them in the preparation of the tender documents or in the negotiation of contracts.
+It would seem that the most popular arbitration rules are those of the ICC.
+The use of other rules, such as the Swiss Rules of International Arbitration or the Rules of the LCIA, depends on the preferences and experience of the parties and the lawyers or engineers assisting them in the preparation of the tender documents or in the negotiation of contracts.

 Regional arbitration centres, in particular the Cairo Regional Centre for International Commercial Arbitration and the Dubai International Arbitration Centre, appear to be gaining in popularity.
-The arbitration centres of the Qatar Financial Centre and the Dubai International Financial Centre (in cooperation with the LCIA) are also players within their jurisdictions.
+The arbitration centres of the QFC and the Dubai International Financial Centre (in cooperation with the LCIA) are also players within their jurisdictions.
 Finally, the Qatar International Centre for Conciliation and Arbitration is developing its activities and has had some success with local and certain foreign users.